 UHA Mikakuto Kagekix Ramune Soda Candy

-Actually, UHA Mikakuto introduced a new product relating to the Shigekix gummy candy into Japan’s market in recent years, which I purchased this time in a 7 Eleven convenience store for this blog article.
+Actually, the Japanese confectionery company UHA Mikakuto introduced a new product relating to the Shigekix gummy candy in recent years, which I purchased this time at a 7 Eleven convenience store for this blog article.

-The product only contains 5 small pieces of Ramune soda candies.
-“Ramune (ラムネ)” is the Japanese sugar candy characterized by its chalky texture and the refreshing flavor that comes from citric acid.
+The bag only contains 5 small pieces of Ramune soda candies.
+“Ramune (ラムネ)” is a classic Japanese sugar candy with a chalky texture and a refreshing taste that comes from citric acid.

 Although traditional Ramune candies basically consist of “Katakuriko (片栗粉)” potato starch, dextrose, and citric acid, modern ones come in many varieties and are produced using a variety of ingredients.

-In addition to that, of course, the Ramune soda candy itself is extremely super sour.
-So after eating it, beads of sweat stood on my forehead.
+In addition to that, as I mentioned above, these Ramune soda candies are extremely super sour.
+So after finishing the bag, I noticed beads of sweat stood on my forehead.
 This is the sourest Ramune candy I have ever eaten in my life!

 Last, for those who want to know the ingredients of this Japanese candy, here it is.
-According to the ingredient list on the back of the package, the Kagekix Ramune soda candy is made mainly with erythritol, sugar, starch, milk sugar, starch syrup, acidifiers, cellulose, Acesulfame K, aspartame, L-Phenylalanine, and carbon dioxide.
+According to the list on the back of the bag, the Kagekix Ramune soda candy mainly consists of erythritol, sugar, starch, milk sugar, starch syrup, acidifiers, cellulose, Acesulfame K, aspartame, L-Phenylalanine, and carbon dioxide.